Please note: Some of the content on this page was published prior to the launch of Creative Australia and references the Australia Council. Read more.

 • The individual’s demonstrated experience of selling rights.

-You may submit support material with your application.
-Creative Australia may review this support material to gain a better sense of your project.
+You must submit support material with your application.
+Creative Australia and industry advisors will review this support material to gain a better sense of your project.

 • an indicative itinerary or sample meeting schedule